John DeLorean

-John Zachary DeLorean (/dəˈlɔriən/ də-LOR-ee-ən; January 6, 1925 – March 19, 2005) was an American engineer, inventor, and executive in the U.S. automobile industry, widely known for his work at General Motors and as founder of the DeLorean Motor Company.
+John Zachary DeLorean (/dəˈlɔriən/ də-LOR-ee-ən; January 6, 1925 – March 19, 2005) was an American engineer, inventor, and executive in the U.S. automobile industry.
+He is widely known as founder of the DeLorean Motor Company, as well as for his work at General Motors.

-DeLorean managed the development of a number of vehicles throughout his career, including the Pontiac GTO muscle car, the Pontiac Firebird, Pontiac Grand Prix, Chevrolet Cosworth Vega, and the DMC DeLorean sports car, which was featured in the 1985 film Back to the Future.
-He was the youngest division chief in General Motors history, then left to start the DeLorean Motor Company (DMC) in 1973.
+DeLorean managed the development of several vehicles throughout his career, including the Pontiac GTO, Pontiac Firebird, Pontiac Grand Prix, Chevrolet Cosworth Vega, and DMC DeLorean, which was featured in the 1985 film Back to the Future.
+He was the youngest division chief in General Motors history and then left to start the DeLorean Motor Company (DMC) in 1973.
 Production delays meant that DMC's first car did not reach the consumer market until 1981, when a depressed buying market was compounded by lukewarm reviews from critics and the public.
 After a year, the DeLorean had failed to recover its $175 million investment costs, unsold cars accumulated, and the company was in financial trouble.

 In October 1982, DeLorean was charged with cocaine trafficking after FBI informant James Hoffman solicited him as financier in a scheme to sell 220 lb of cocaine worth approximately $24 million.
 DMC was insolvent at the time and $17 million in debt.
-Hoffman had approached DeLorean, a man whom he barely knew with no prior criminal record, and DeLorean was able to successfully defend himself at trial under the procedural defense of police entrapment.
-The trial ended in a not guilty verdict in August 1984, by which time DMC had declared bankruptcy and ceased operations.
+Hoffman had approached DeLorean, a man he barely knew with no prior criminal record, and DeLorean was able to successfully defend himself at trial under the procedural defense of police entrapment.
+The trial ended in a not guilty verdict in August 1984, by which time DMC had filed for bankruptcy and ceased operations.

 Early life

-DeLorean was born in Detroit, Michigan, the eldest of four sons of Zachary and Kathryn (née Pribák) DeLorean.
-His father, a mill worker, was Romanian, born Zaharia Delorean ([deloˈre̯an]) in Sugág village, Alsó-Fehér County, Austria-Hungary (currently Șugag, Alba County, Romania) and emigrated to the United States when he was 20.
-He spent time in Montana and Gary, Indiana before moving to Michigan.
+DeLorean was born in Detroit, the eldest of four sons of Zachary and Kathryn (née Pribák) DeLorean.
+His father, a mill worker, was Romanian, born Zaharia Delorean ([deloˈre̯an]) in the village of Sugág, Alsó-Fehér County, Austria-Hungary (currently Șugag, Alba County, Romania) and emigrated to the United States when he was 20.
+He spent time in Montana and Gary, Indiana, before moving to Michigan.
 By the time John was born, Zachary had found employment as a union organizer at the Ford Motor Company factory in nearby Highland Park.
 His poor English skills and lack of education prevented him from higher-paid work.
 When not required at Ford, he occasionally worked as a carpenter.

 DeLorean's mother was a Hungarian citizen of Hungarian origin.
 She was employed at the Carboloy Products Division of General Electric throughout much of DeLorean's early life.
 She took work wherever she could to supplement the family's income.
-She generally tolerated Zachary's intermittent episodes of erratic behavior; but during several of his more violent periods, she took her sons to live with her sister in Los Angeles, California, where they stayed for a year or so at a time.
+She generally tolerated Zachary's intermittent episodes of erratic behavior; but during several of his more violent periods, she took her sons to live with her sister in Los Angeles, where they stayed for a year or so at a time.
 DeLorean's parents divorced in 1942.
 John subsequently saw little of his father, who moved into a boarding house and became a solitary and estranged drug addict.